 Register for First Eucharist preparation by Sunday, September 13th.
 Please print off 2020-2021 Sacrament Prep Registration Form and return it and the required attachments to the Faith Formation Office at the address below.

-Why not print off the Sac prep calendar 2019-20 revised and post it on your fridge or put it on your personal calendar today?
-Please notice the changes that have occurred!
+Why not print off the Reconciliation Calendar as well and post it on your fridge or put it on your personal calendar today?
+The First Communion class calendar will be posted at the end of 2020.

 For more information about First Reconciliation and First Eucharist, please contact the Faith Formation Coordinator, Annalisa Ogle, at the number below or firstname.lastname@example.org.